 So why does all of this matter?
 When we are trying to help match readers to books, here are some takeaways:

-- It’s not helpful to think of a child’s reading level as fixed.
-Depending on what we’re asking a child to do with the book, and/or what the child brings to the book in terms of background knowledge or motivation, the level may be variable.
+- It’s not helpful to think of the text level a child is able to read as fixed.
+Depending on what we’re asking a child to do with the book, and/or what the child brings to the book in terms of background knowledge or motivation, the level the student can comprehend may be variable.

 - We have to make sure our assessment matches the reader.
 In our assessments to determine appropriate text complexity, it’s important we give students a choice in what they read since motivation and background knowledge are important.
 Or, when we can’t give a choice, we need to take that variable into consideration when evaluating the assessments.